Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

 |Video Lesson||Online Tutorial|

 Automatic Deductions - In many situations both deductions and benefits are related.
-Therefore when you create a Benefit in eNETEmployer, a corresponding deduction is also created.
+Therefore when you create a Benefit in eNETEmployer, a corresponding deduction is also created (in the Benefits screen).
 You have the option of utilizing the benefit only, the deduction only, or both. eNETEmployer will allocate these costs to all the areas/departments in which the employee works.

 Further, certain types of deductions are associated with benefit programs such as health plans, life insurance plans, and other benefit plans.
 These are typically referred to as "benefit deductions".
 Other deductions that are not generally associated with benefits (e.g. union dues, parking fees, savings bonds, etc.) are referred to as "general deductions".